Pascal-Kueng/dyadMLM/dev/centering.md

 .i_dsm_role_contrast
 ```

-For ILD data, predictors are first decomposed into `.i_*_cwp` and `.i_*_cbp`.
+For ILD data, DSM creates dyad means and full directional differences for the
-DSM then creates dyad means and full directional differences separately for
+raw predictor and separately for `.i_*_cwp` and `.i_*_cbp`.
+Raw and CWP scores
-both temporal components.
+are constructed within dyad-time, while CBP scores are constructed within dyad.

 Outcome scores are not materialized for the MLM-focused API.
 Outcomes remain
 member-level variables selected in the fitted-model formula.